ual-cci/cp-sip/lectures/week_07.md

 Finally, I calculate the sum and write that result to all channels of the target pixel.

 You can find a full sketch of the above in the `sketches` folder of the GitHub repository.

 ---

+## Averaging as a LPF

+A moving average is a bad low pass filter.
+It doesn't just remove high frequencies, it also alters the signal in an unwanted way.
+Can you think of what this is?

+---